-Estimated (E) value of a concentration is reported when an analyte is detected and all criteria for a positive result are met.
-If the concentration is less than the method detection limit (MDL), an E code will be reported with the value.
-If the analyte is identified qualitatively as present, but the quantitative determination is substantially more uncertain, the National Water Quality Laboratory will identify the result with an E code even though the measured value is greater than the MDL.
-A value reported with an E code should be used with caution.
+Estimated (E) concentration value is reported when an analyte is detected and all criteria for a positive result are met.
+If the concentration is less than the method detection limit (MDL), an 'E' code will be reported with the value.
+If the analyte is qualitatively identified as present, but the quantitative determination is substantially more uncertain, the National Water Quality Laboratory will identify the result with an 'E' code even though the measured value is greater than the MDL.
+A value reported with an 'E' code should be used with caution.
 When no analyte is detected in a sample, the default reporting value is the MDL preceded by a less than sign (<).
-For bacteriological data, concentrations are reported as estimated when results are based on non-ideal colony counts.

-Euglenoids (Euglenophyta) are a group of algae that usually are free-swimming and rarely creeping.
+Euglenoids (Euglenophyta) are a group of algae that are usually free-swimming and rarely creeping.
 They have the ability to grow either photosynthetically in the light or heterotrophically in the dark.
 (See also "Phytoplankton")